ace-subido/ace-subido.github.com/src/_posts/2016-01-21-my-useful-secret-projects-and-business-ideas.md

 Job Board for the Cryptocurrency industry.
 Got in a little too late, since there were a lot of other job boards already popping around that time: coinality, bitgigs, bitcoinjobfair to name a few.
 I worked on this with my friend Ramon Tayag.

 Status: [coinjobs.link](http://coinjobs.link).
 [Built it, contacted people and companies, traction never came.
 It was a nice try.
 Code is still good to go.](http://acesubido.com/2015/09/25/header-navigation-screenshot-of-a-cryptocurrency.html)

+#### Philippine Mutual Funds API

+Singular API endpoint for Philippine Mutual Funds, scrape data from public websites and sell them.

+Status: In the backburner

 ----